Rise to Success: Career Highlights of Landon Donovan

 July 2015: Appointed Head Coach for MLS Homegrown Game

-In July 2015, it was announced that Landon Donovan had been appointed as the head coach for a team consisting of young MLS players for the 2015 MLS Homegrown Game.
+In July 2015, it was announced that Landon Donovan had been appointed as head coach for a team of young MLS players for the 2015 MLS Homegrown Game.

-On July 28, 2015, Landon Donovan coached a team of MLS academy graduates in the 2015 MLS Homegrown Game, which ended in a 1–1 tie, followed by a shootout loss.
+On July 28, 2015, Landon Donovan coached a team of young MLS players in the 2015 MLS Homegrown Game, which ended in a 1–1 tie followed by a shootout loss.

 On September 8, 2016, Landon Donovan announced his return from retirement and officially signed with LA Galaxy for the remainder of the 2016 season.

-On September 11, 2016, Landon Donovan entered the match against Orlando City as a substitute, selecting number 26 as his traditional number 10 was taken.
+On September 11, 2016, Landon Donovan entered the match against Orlando City as a substitute.
+He selected number 26, which he wore at Bayer Leverkusen when he began his career in 1999.

 2016: Part Owner of Swansea City

-In 2016, Landon Donovan became a part owner of Welsh football club Swansea City.
+In 2016, Landon Donovan became a part owner of Welsh football club Swansea City, joining an investment group with a majority stake in the club.

-Late in the 2016 season, Landon Donovan made a brief comeback with the LA Galaxy.
+Late in the 2016 season, Landon Donovan made a brief comeback with LA Galaxy.

 January 12, 2018: Signed with Club León

-On January 12, 2018, Landon Donovan signed with Liga MX team León, returning from retirement for a second time.
+On January 12, 2018, Landon Donovan signed with Liga MX team León, having returned from retirement for a second time.

 February 10, 2018: Liga MX Debut

-On February 10, 2018, Landon Donovan made his Liga MX debut, coming on as a substitute in the 83rd minute of León's 2–1 victory over Club Puebla.
+On February 10, 2018, Landon Donovan made his Liga MX debut for León in a 2–1 victory over Club Puebla.

 March 24, 2018: First Goal for Club León

-On March 24, 2018, Landon Donovan scored his first goal for Club León in a friendly against his former team, the San Jose Earthquakes.
+On March 24, 2018, Landon Donovan scored his first goal for Club León in a friendly against the San Jose Earthquakes.

 On June 17, 2018, Club León announced they had decided to terminate Landon Donovan's contract early.